ishag2/verilog-repo/docs/Specifications.md

 AXI protocol has separate data and address phases.
 For a transaction between an AXI initiator and target, the initiator sends address information first, setting address valid signal HIGH.
 When the target is ready to accept the address information, it sets the address ready signal HIGH.

 In case of a write transaction, the initiator sends the data to the target in the next phase following the same VALID and READY handshaking.
 The target then sends a response to the initiator confirming if the data is OKAY.
 AXI supports burst write transactions.
-In a burst write transaction, the initiator sends one address request and then moves multiple data beats back-to-back under that single request.
-This is managed in AXI protocol using wlast signal; after the address is set by the initiator, during write phase, AXI protocol uses wlast signal to check for the last write of the given transaction.
+In a burst write transaction, the initiator writes multiple data beats to a sequence of consecutive addresses using one address phase and a stream of write-data beats.
+For each valid write beat in a burst transaction, initiator sets wvalid to HIGH.
+On the last beat of a burst transaction, initiator sets wlast to HIGH.

 In case of a read transaction, the address exchange is followed by the target sending the requested data.